Panda: A pretrained forecast model for chaotic dynamics: Training Details

 \section{Training Details}

-The training dataset consists of trajectories of 4096 timesteps are obtained by integrating each of our discovered ODEs with a relative tolerance of $1\times 10^{-9}$ and an absolute tolerance of $1\times 10^{-10}$.
-The initial conditions are obtained by integrating initially at a lower tolerance ($\text{rtol}=1e-6, \text{atol}=1e-7$) and sampling a point from the coarse trajectory which approximates starting at a point \textit{on attractor}.
-A technical difficulty of training a multivariate model is forming batches of trajectories with mixed channel dimensions.
-We look to dynamical systems theory and note that it is well known that at least 3 coupled dynamical variables are necessary for a system to exhibit deterministic chaos in continuous-time \cite{strogatz2018nonlinear} - and in fact every system in our dataset has at least 3 dimensions.
+A technical difficulty of training a global multivariate model is forming batches of trajectories with mixed channel dimensions.
+We look to dynamical systems theory and note that it is well known that at least 3 coupled dynamical variables are necessary for a system to exhibit deterministic chaos in continuous-time \cite{strogatz2018nonlinear}.
 To this end, we fix the dimensions of each input trajectory to 3 \textit{only during training} by randomly sampling 3 channels from each multivariate trajectory to enable efficient batching.
 During inference time, we process the full multivariate trajectories.
-With dynamics embedding, \textit{Panda} has 21.3M parameters.
+For the 21.3M parameter \textit{Panda} model we use $d_\text{model}=d_\text{ffn}=512$, $N_\text{heads}=N_\textit{layers}=8$, $N_\text{poly}=120$ with degree 2, and $N_\text{rff}=256$.
+For the 41.5M parameter model (Appendix \ref{app:scaling_up}), we use $d_\text{model}=d_\text{ffn}=640$, $N_\text{heads}=N_\textit{layers}=10$, $N_\text{poly}=156$ with degree 2, and $N_\text{rff}=312$.
+And for the 71.5M parameter \textit{Panda-72M} (Appendix \ref{app:scaling_up}), we use $d_\text{model}=d_\text{ffn}=768$, $N_\text{heads}=N_\textit{layers}=12$, $N_\text{poly}=188$ with degree 2, and $N_\text{rff}=376$.
+Additionally, data augmentations (Section \ref{section:dataset_generation}) are uniformly randomly applied to 20\% of the training trajectories.

+We use a patch size (and patch stride) of 16.
+All models are trained with a context length of 512, which corresponds to 32 patches, and use a non-causal transformer encoder with 8 layers, each with $d_{\text{model}}=512$ and 8 heads.
+Each attention block maps a \texttt{(batch size, channels, patches, hidden)} sized hidden state $H$ via: